JustinManno/todo-tutorial/story.md

 Step 1: Get a Cloud9 account

-Go to cloud 9's website and signup for an account (you can use your github account for signup.)
+Go to cloud 9's website:  https://www.google.com/url?sa=t&rct=j&q=&esrc=s&source=web&cd=1&cad=rja&uact=8&ved=0ahUKEwi-1o7vpqnUAhVFwiYKHa_IAZYQFggmMAA&url=https%3A%2F%2Fc9.io%2F&usg=AFQjCNHeXGx8w99yPGVSzgrH-Wa2kB_mQw&sig2=fBVKBbZ90G8VhrFRJQc70gand signup for an account (you can use your github account for signup.)
 You will have to supply a credit card, but to our knowledge Cloud9 can be trusted!

+"make sure to Connect your Cloud9 account to your github account by going to settings (upper right corner) and clicking the connected services tab, click the connect button next to github and allow it access

 Step 2: Create Your New Workspace